MLK_Day_TwX (728 x 255 px)

 VOLUNTEER

-The City is also seeking friendly, eager and enthusiastic volunteers to support the parade and park celebration.
-Volunteers must be ages 18 years or older, and responsibilities will include standing at barricades to ensure the safety and enjoyment of parade participants and spectators, staffing the information booth, trash collection, and general assistance with event set up and break down.
-Residents, local businesses, nonprofit organizations and community groups interested in volunteering at the Martin Luther King, Jr. Parade and Celebration can find more information and sign up for volunteer shifts via the online registration link.
+City is also seeking friendly, eager and enthusiastic volunteers to support the parade and park celebration.
+Volunteers must be ages 18 years or older, and responsibilities will include standing at barricades to ensure the safety and enjoyment of parade participants and spectators, staffing the information booth, trash collection and general assistance with event set up and break down.
+Residents, local businesses, nonprofit organizations and community groups interested in volunteering at the Martin Luther King, Jr. Parade and Celebration can find more information and sign up for volunteer shifts via the

 The City’s Racial Equity and Reconciliation report aligns with Dr. Martin Luther King Jr.'s core values of unity, civil rights and standing together.
 The report emphasizes the importance of addressing systemic racism and historical inequities that have harmed Black, Latinx, Cambodian and other communities of color, and highlights how systemic barriers in areas like health, education and economic wellbeing have persisted.
 The report calls for centering those historically excluded to achieve true justice and equity for all members of the community, a core value exemplified through Dr. King’s work, who emphasized the importance of collective liberation, recognizing that justice for one group uplifts the entire community.
 Long Beach is committed to honoring Dr. King’s legacy by working to eliminate systemic barriers, promote shared prosperity and ensure all voices are valued and heard in the pursuit of racial equity.